 Homosexuality and bisexuality

-SSM activity in North America
+SSM changes in

-We use the acronym "LGBT" to refer to lesbians, gays, bisexuals, transgender persons and transsexuals.
+We use the acronym "LGBT" to refer to lesbians, gays, bisexuals, transgender persons

 We use the acronym "LGB" to refer to lesbians, gays, and bisexuals.

 See also a section on this web site describing month-by-month developments in marriage

 until now.
 In 2013, It has been quite a ride!

 Background in the U.S.:

 Starting in 2011, national polls consistently showed that a majority of American adults favored marriage equality -- i.e. allowing loving, committed, same-sex couples to marry and obtain all of the rights, privileges and benefits enjoyed by opposite-sex couples.
 Previous polls had shown a rise in support by the public for SSM of about 1 to 2 percentage points a year, and a drop in opposition by about the same rate.
 This is a similar pattern to the support and opposition of interracial marriages during the second half of the 20th century.
 This trend will probably continue as older teens who are more accepting of the LGBT community enter the voting pool, and senior citizens, who tend to be less accepting, leave it.

 In the past, the public in 29 or 30 states (sources differ) had approved constitutional amendments limiting marriage to one woman and one man.
 By writing discrimination based on sexual orientation into a state constitution, that state's courts are prevented from legalizing SSM.
 Also, state legislators cannot create laws legalizing SSM.